jordansjones/ODataVersioning/README.md

 }
 ```

 This implementation has the added benefit that if a `x-api-version` value is outside the range of supported versions, it will return a `406 Not Acceptable` error.
-Additionally if the `x-api-version` request header is not present, the implementation will assume the use meant the current version.
+Additionally if the `x-api-version` request header is not present, the implementation will assume the current version is desired.

 In this example, the valid version range is 1 through 5.